Gautier30/Capacitive-MIDI-Controller/README.md

 In this repository you'll find some steps in my journey, and maybe some new ideas for your personnal projects!

-Special thanks to my great friend Rohit Tantiya who's helped me a lot with correcting and printing my designs for the housing.
+Special thanks to my great friend Rohit Tantiya (RolandThsive on GH) who's helped me a lot with correcting and printing my designs for the housing.